sanamdongol/NElective_2019/README.md

-Day 1 	- Layouts Practice and Simple Login Form.
+Day 1 	- Layouts Practice and Login Form.

 Day 2 	- Revision of Day 1 and Intents and intent extras